cncf/tag-security/community/assessments/projects/copacetic/self-assessment.md

 ### Actors

-- **Copacetic CLI (Copa):** Copacetic’s core is a command-line tool (`copa`) written in Go that orchestrates the entire patching process.
+- **Copacetic CLI:** Copacetic’s core is a command-line tool (`copa`) written in Go that orchestrates the entire patching process.
 It acts as a frontend to the BuildKit image builder, taking an existing container image (by reference) and an optional vulnerability scan report as inputs.
 The CLI parses the vulnerability report, coordinates fetching the necessary updates, and invokes BuildKit to apply patches.
-If the vulnerability report is omitted, Copa updates all outdated packages in the image.
+If the vulnerability report is omitted, Copacetic updates all outdated packages in the image.
 The Copacetic CLI runs on the user’s machine or CI environment.
 - **BuildKit Engine:** BuildKit is the container build engine that Copacetic leverages to perform image modifications in a safe, isolated manner.
 For safe and isolated - BuildKit executes update commands inside ephemeral build containers; the target image filesystem is mounted in the builder and mutations are captured as a new layer.
 We recommend running BuildKit in rootless mode or within a containerized daemon and, if exposing BuildKit over TCP, using mTLS between client and daemon.
-Copa does not run update commands on the host.
+Copacetic does not run update commands on the host.
 Trust assumptions: we trust the BuildKit daemon and its worker runtime, plus any helper images used during patching.
 Isolation specifics: (a) ephemeral containers for update steps; (b) no host filesystem writes; (c) hardened deployment: rootless where possible; mTLS recommended when BuildKit is remote.
 Trust boundary: BuildKit and its worker (runc/containerd) must be trusted components.
 - **Vulnerability Scanner (External):** Copacetic itself does not scan for vulnerabilities; it relies on an external container vulnerability scanner to produce an input report for packages.
 The scanner’s output is consumed by Copacetic’s parser.
 If no scanner report is provided, Copacetic’s patching capability is limited to known package updates only.
 - **OS Package Manager & Update Tools:** As part of the patching process, Copacetic utilizes the target Linux distribution’s package manager tools (e.g., `apt`, `apk`) to obtain and install updates.
 These tools aren’t long-running actors but are invoked within the BuildKit environment.
-If the target image lacks the necessary package manager or metadata (e.g., a distroless image), Copacetic’s BuildKit instructions will pull in a helper container to provide the needed package databases and binaries.
+If the target image lacks the necessary package manager or metadata (e.g., a distro-less image), Copacetic’s BuildKit instructions will pull in a helper container to provide the needed package databases and binaries.
-- **Repository trust model:** Copa defers authenticity and integrity checks to the target OS package manager.
+- **Repository trust model:** Copacetic defers authenticity and integrity checks to the target OS package manager.
   - **Debian/Ubuntu (APT):** APT verifies repository **metadata** signatures via apt-secure (signed `InRelease` or `Release` + `Release.gpg`) using trusted archive keys; package payloads are verified by **hashes referenced in the signed metadata**.
-  - **Alpine (apk):** `apk` verifies **package** and **APKINDEX** signatures using RSA public keys in `/etc/apk/keys/`.
+  - **Alpine (apk):** `apk` verifies **package** and signatures using RSA public keys in `/etc/apk/keys/`.
 Only repositories whose keys are present/trusted will install.
-  - **RPM (dnf/yum):** Enable `gpgcheck=1` to verify **package** signatures and `repo_gpgcheck=1` to verify **repository metadata** signatures; configure each repo’s `gpgkey=` accordingly.
-  - Across all ecosystems, Copa uses official repositories.
+  - Across all ecosystems, Copacetic uses official repositories.

 - **Container Registries:** Copacetic has the ability to rely on the user’s local Docker or container runtime configuration to authenticate with private registries.
-Copa can push a patched image to a registry.
+Copacetic can push a patched image to a registry.
 - **QEMU:** QEMU is a tool Copacetic connects to for emulating different architecture environments, in order to support multi-arch patching.
 - **GitHub Actions:** Copacetic provides a GitHub Action for users who want to utilize it in GitHub CI/CD pipelines as a first-class integration.
 - **Docker Desktop Users:** Copacetic provides a Docker Desktop extension for users who prefer a GUI interface.